-Despite its excessively (well, to my taste) long name, the Frederique Constant Vintage Rally Healey automatic chronograph makes an impression of a well-designed accessory.
+Despite its excessively (well, to my taste) long name, the Frederique Constant Vintage Rally Healey collection makes an impression of a well-designed accessory.
 While I wouldn’t call it ‘revolutionary’ or ‘groundbreaking’, it successfully combines standard elements of design into an attractive time measuring device.
 Purists would probably wince a little at the way they use gold-plating to make a stainless steel body look dressier, but I find nothing wrong with it: for those on a tight budget, a gold-plated watch is an excellent choice.

-This new Vintage Rally Healey is just another example of how going a well-beaten path not only saves you time but also lets you invest the spare energy into designing an object that, while not unique in the slightest way, looks very elegant and refined.
-The way they combined textures, colors, and materials into a single object of conspicuous consumption looks very convincing: the watch doesn’t feel either like one of those numerous generic-looking rip-offs nor like a metal Frankenstein put together using off-the-shelf parts without applying too much creativity in the process.
+This new Vintage Rally Healey is just another example of how going a well-beaten path not only saves you time but also lets you invest the spare energy into designing an object that, while not unique in the slightest way, looks elegant and refined.
+The way they combined textures, colors, and materials into a single object of conspicuous consumption looks convincing: the watch doesn’t feel either like one of those numerous generic-looking rip-offs or like a metal Frankenstein put together using off-the-shelf parts without applying too much creativity in the process.

-As I have already stated, the gold-plated model looks dressy and elegant, while the version in stainless steel (which I feel to be more versatile) is very sporty thanks to a nice mix of polished steel, silver-toned dial and black “oxidized” hands that, together with applied hour markers sporting the same finish, looks very contrast and easily readable in almost any lighting scenario (in this respect Superluminova is always inferior to gas tubes filled with self-glowing tritium), while staying smart and cool.
+As I have already stated, the gold-plated model looks dressy and elegant, while the version in stainless steel (which I feel to be more versatile) is sporty thanks to a nice mix of polished steel, silver-toned dial, and black “oxidized” hands that, together with applied hour markers sporting the same finish, looks contrast and easily readable in almost any lighting scenario (in this respect Superluminova is always inferior to gas tubes filled with self-glowing tritium), while staying smart and cool.

-Perhaps, its only problem is the lack of unique features: buying a Swiss made watch, I would like it to have its character, something that would make it stand out from the crowd.
+Perhaps, its only problem is the lack of unique features: buying a Swiss-made watch, I would like it to have its character, something that would make it stand out from the crowd.
 Well, in this price range (Frederique Constant offers its ref.
 FC-397HS5B6 in polished stainless steel for less than CHF 2900), this is what you should probably expect from an average timekeeper: to be average.

 Case & Strap